world-politics-datalab/humanrights-treaties-ratification-status/README.md

 - **iso2** - Represents the ISO2 code for the U.N. member state.
 - **member** - The name of the UN member state, usually in the English language.
-- **state party** - It is dichotomous variable: 1 equals the member's ratification of the treaty.
+- **state party** - It is a dichotomous variable: 1 equals the member's ratification of the treaty.
-- **year ratification or accession** - This the year the member state ratified the the convention.
+- **year ratification or accession** - This is the year the member state ratified the the convention.
-- **signatory** - A dichotomous variable that capture whether a state that has not ratified the treaty has signed it.
+- **signatory** - A dichotomous variable that captures whether a state that has not ratified the treaty has signed it.
 - **no action** - A dichotomous variable: 1 equals a state which has not signed or ratified the convention.
 - **status** - The variable captures describes UN member state's status regarding the convention.
 It offers three options: state party, signatory state or no action.
 - **notes** - Text explaining a particular observation.